rancher-sandbox/cos-toolkit-docs/content/en/docs/Tutorials/k3s_and_fleet_on_vanilla_image_example.md

   Running k3s and Fleet on a cOS vanilla raw image
 ---

-This is a work in progress example of how to deploy K3S + Fleet + System Uprade Controller over a cOS vanilla image only by using cloud-init yaml configuration files.
+This is a work in progress example of how to deploy K3S + Fleet + System Upgrade Controller over a cOS vanilla image only by using cloud-init yaml configuration files.
 The config file reproduced here is meant to be included as a user-data in a cloud provider (aws, gcp, azure, etc) or as part of a cdrom (cOS-Recovery will try to fetch `/userdata` file from a cdrom device).